roylee0704/hello-k8/README.md

 ## Getting Started

 Make sure you are connected to any k8s cluster choices of yours.
-In this example, I'm connecting to k8s in eks from aws provider.
+In this example, I'm connecting to k8s from aws-provider, eks.

 ```sh
 # authenticate myself to aws provider